willaguiar/DSW-collaborative-project/README.md

 **H2**- Fine ocean grid resolution: The fine (horizontal and verical) resolution of the ocean grid could allow the topography to have the optimal slope/configuration for shelf water buoyancy loss and DSW overflows.
 We can test that by changing the vertical resolution of the ocean grid.

 ## H1 - Wind forcing
 We can test if the katabatic winds on JRA55 are the reason for DSW formation in OM2-01 by creating some RYF runs forced with ERA5.
 That should be a very simple enough test.
-The issues involved in this test will be tagged as **H1**
+The issues involved in this test will be tagged as **H1**.
+For simplicity the experiment that will derive from here can be called **01deg_jra55v13_ryf9091_ERA5**

 ## H2 -  Fine grid ocean resolution
    ACCES-OM2-025 is set to have a minimum depth of ocean cells of 40 m at ocean_grid.nc, i.e., shelf regions with maximum depth >40m aren't treated as ocean.
 In turn, OM2-01 has minimum depth of ocean cells of 10 m.
 Perhaps the 10m cutoff level is optimal to allow shelf waters to become dense enough to overflow.
 We can modify OM2-01 ocean_grid.nc to have a 40m cutoff depth, run the model under this new configuration and analyze how/if DSW formation and overflows changed.
-The issues involved in this test will be tagged as **H2**
+The issues involved in this test will be tagged as **H2**.
+For simplicity the experiment that will derive from here can be called **01deg_jra55v13_ryf9091_40m**